Cloud Native 2.0: 3 DevOps Strategies to Consider Now

 2. Harness Application Policy Management

-Policies must be in place across the application development and deployment lifecycle to ensure that important security and governance rules are followed.
+Policies must be in place across the application development lifecycle and DevOps deployment strategies to ensure that important security and governance rules are followed.
 No step can be skipped that could introduce vulnerabilities.
 For DevOps teams working in cloud native environments, implementing these policies is made all the more difficult by the high complexity of Kubernetes and its alternatives.

 As a strategy, DevOps should leverage tooling and frameworks that both 1) insulate developers from Kubernetes complexity and 2) protect them from risks.
 For example, if you deploy a build image to a Docker repository such as Docker Hub, it includes tools to detect and report vulnerabilities and other security failures.
 Internal source code scans can recognize vulnerabilities in pull requests.
 Tooling should enable collaboration and the sharing of crucial knowledge across teams as well.
 Structurally, it’s wise to embed DevSecOps in with the development team, to address security issues as part of your regular processes.